caomod2077/caomod2077/README.md

 ---

 ## 🧠 About Me
-- I just know how to do the basics and learn from others
+- I just know how to do the basics script and learn from others
 - I am really bad at fixing bugs
 - I have no talent either.